This article explains how to configure Knowledge Center Bot in Gainsight PX.

 Enable the Feedback Tab checkbox, so that you can allow users to provide their feedback.

 - Select the Feedback checkbox.
 A new tab called Your Feedback appears on the bot.

 - Click the Your Feedback icon on the bot.

-If the above configuration is done, users can select the feedback category from the Select category dropdown list, and submit their feedback from the below category list:
+If the above configuration is done, users can select the feedback category from the Select category dropdown list.

 For more information about Feedback Analytics, refer to the Gainsight PX User Feedback API article from the Additional Resources section.

 Gainsight PX is integrated with the knowledge base of external products so that users can search for your product documentation resources from PX KC Bot.